ubucon-asia/2022/content/sessions/CUDA-with-WSL2-and-Ubuntu-without-Docker/index.md

 # slide: Ubucon_Subtitle_Automate.pdf
 speakers: # Speaker info
     - name: Geoff Yoon
-      bio: N/A
+      bio: CEO of Epsilon Delta Co.
+Ltd.
       email: koock1994@gmail.com # Email
       launchpad: # link to launchpad.net profile
-      github:  # link to github profile
+      github: https://github.com/kooock # link to github profile
       profile: profile.jpg # Speaker photo
-      linkurl: # Other website link url
+      linkurl: https://www.facebook.com/koock.yoon # Other website link url
-      linklabel: # Label for linkurl
+      linklabel: Facebook # Label for linkurl
 ---

-TBD
+Unlike WSL1, WSL2 comes wiht real Linux Kernel and it enables many more tasks that was not possible with WSL1.
+Working with Deep learning with CUDA also got much better on WSL2.
+In this talk, Let's see how we've been used CUDA on WSL in past.
+And How it got better and different on WSL2 environment by understanding architecture of WSL2 and CUDA.
+After that, I'll show you how you can install CUDA without Docker on WSL 2 and running deep learning code applicates GPU acceleration on the WSL2 CUDA environment we configured with some demonstrations.

+## Prior knowledge

+Basic understanding on WSL and CUDA

+## What audience can learn from this session
+You will be able to run Deep learning code on WSL2 environment without using Docker

+## About the speaker
+I am a deep learning engineer developing AI services.
+I am currently running a one-person company.
+I'm one of the maintainers of the developer community "NO(Not Only) Coding"